Estimate Time6 min

 • You can't double-dip on education tax incentives, such as claiming certain tax credits and withdrawing from a 529 tax-free.

 You probably know that having a retirement account is a good idea.
-Is having 2 even better?
+Is having two even better?
 Short answer: It depends.
 But not all account combos are above board, and some money moves that sound great together can actually be off limits.

 Fidelity Smart Money